Last updated on December 23rd, 2024 at 11:30 pm

 Here’s a quick snapshot of how this played out:

 The U.S. imposed tariffs on Chinese goods like electronics, machinery, and textiles.
-These tariffs ranged from 10% to 25%, which increased the cost of these goods in the U.S.
+These taxes ranged from 10% to 25%, which increased the cost of these goods in the U.S.

-China retaliated with tariffs on U.S. goods such as soybeans, cars, and chemicals, impacting American farmers and manufacturers.
+China retaliated with taxes on U.S. goods such as soybeans, cars, and chemicals, impacting American farmers and manufacturers.

 I don’t know if you remember this, but soybean farmers were heavily impacted.
 In fact they are currently bracing for more tough times ahead when the new tariffs are imposed.
 One article’s headline reads: U.S. Farmers Brace For New Trump Trade Wars Amid Tariff Threats.